Quantisan/docker-clojure/README.md

 ## Alpine Linux

 Most of the upstream alpine-based openjdk builds have been deprecated, so we have followed suit.
-As of 2020-8-3 we provide an alpine variant for OpenJDK 15 and 16 builds, but that's it.
-And it is likely that that build will go away once OpenJDK 15 is released (as has happened with other recent releases).
+As of 2020-8-14 we provide an alpine variant for OpenJDK 16 builds, but that's it.
+And it is likely that that build will go away once OpenJDK 17 is released (as has happened with other recent releases).

 For other versions of OpenJDK, we recommend migrating to the `slim-buster` variant instead.
 The older `alpine` images won't go away, but neither will they receive security updates, version bumps, etc. We recommend that you cease using